 Challenger is intensely academic and, while I can understand that it is not right for every kid, mine was challenged in ways that he didn’t experience again until high school.
 In fact, I wonder whether the transition from high-performing fifth grader to coasting sixth grader wasn’t detrimental to his determination as it taught him that coasting was an option; an option unavailable to him at Challenger.

 Fast-forward nine years and my little clown is now all grown up and accepted to UC Santa Barbara and, under protest, Ragged Clown Sr and Ragged Clown Jr are on their first road trip together to go check out Jr’s home for the next four years.
 It’s a long trip so we brought along Jad Abumrad and Robert Krulwich for company.

 Radiolab episodes have a certain structure.
-There is always a main theme – in this episode the theme was doubt – and they do a powerful job of exploring variations on the theme with an eclectic selection of interviews and zany editing and contributions from psychologists, scientists and moral philosophers – and anyone else who has a good story to tell.
+There is always the main theme – in this episode the theme was doubt – and they do a powerful job of exploring variations on the theme with an eclectic selection of interviews and zany editing and contributions from psychologists, scientists and moral philosophers – and anyone else who has a good story to tell.

 The first segment was interesting albeit not relevant to my story here.
 A couple of devout Christians were due to get married until one of them started to wonder whether all that stuff in the bible was actually true.
 That topic would make a great blog post, but it was the second segment that intrigued me more.

 Annie Duke is a decision strategist – a poker player – and won the poker world championship in 2004.
 In her segment, Annie describes the strategy that professional poker players use for winning poker games: know the odds.
 But knowing the odds doesn’t just mean knowing which hand is likely to win; it means understanding that the hand that is most likely to win will often lose (and vice versa).
 The secret is in knowing the pot odds.